-Although uncompensated adjunct faculty members are not employees of the University of Tennessee, they are subject to certain university policies as a condition of receiving and retaining this honorary title.
+Although uncompensated adjunct faculty members are not employees of the university of Tennessee, they are subject to certain university policies as a condition of receiving and retaining this honorary title.
 These policies include the non-discrimination policies, the Policy on Misconduct in Research and Service, applicable personnel policies (including the University Code of Conduct), fiscal policies, computer use policies, and the Statement of Policy on Patents, Copyrights, and Other Intellectual Property (when the uncompensated adjunct faculty member makes substantial use of university facilities or funds).

-4.2.7 Visiting Faculty
+4.1.7 Visiting Faculty

 Visiting faculty carry out instructional and/or research responsibilities within an academic department.
 Professional credentials and/or the terminal degree required for the university's professorial ranks are also required for appointments as visiting faculty.
-Normally, the rank of appointment will be the professorial rank that the individual holds at his or her home institution;

-however, the standards of scholarship for holding visiting faculty rank will be the same as required for the university's own faculty.
+Normally, the rank of appointment will be the professorial rank that the individual holds at their home institution; however, the standards of scholarship for holding visiting faculty rank will be the same as required for the university's own faculty.
 Visiting faculty do not participate in the governance of the department and are not subject to annual performance reviews.
-Normally, a visiting appointment is for 12 months.
-As with all other non-tenure-track faculty appointments, the Office of the Chancellor will issue letters of appointment to visiting faculty.
+Typically, a visiting faculty appointment is made for a maximum of 12 months.
+The qualifier "visiting" can be combined with other titles in this chapter.

-4.2.8 Joint Faculty Appointments
+4.1.8 Joint and Intercampus Appointments